decchu14/Python-Password-Checker/README.md

 DATA BREACH :-
    * Our passwords gets leaked all the time.
    * Ever heard of Data breaches?
-A data breach is the intentional or unintentional release of secure or private/confidentional information to an untrusted eenvirnment. example:- facebook, linkdIn, yahoo etc, has been hacked with data breaches.
+A data breach is the intentional or unintentional release of secure or private/confidentional information to an untrusted environment. example:- facebook, linkdIn, yahoo etc, has been hacked with data breaches.
    * All these companies sometimes leaks their databases therefore, our usernames and passwords gets leaked to the public.
    * Hackers compile these lists of usernames and passwords and try to login to different services.

+THE OFFICIAL WEBSITE :-
+   * As explained above, there are databases or we can think them as massive excel files of all emails and passwords that have ever been leaked throughout the history.
+   * Using these database there is a website called https://haveibeenpwned.com/ created by Troy Hunt where we can check whether our emails or passwords have been ever        pwnd or not.